mvo5/mupy-opener/README.md

 # Opener in micropython for ESP32

-This repo provides a micropython application that can run on the ESP32 (but this could be run on a raspberry pi as well) as a small TCP service that allows to trigger actions based on signed json messages.
+This repo provides a micropython application that can run on the ESP32 (but this could be ported to a raspberry pi as well) as a small TCP service that allows to trigger actions based on signed json messages.
 The code and framework is flexible and easy to extend.

-However (due to YAGNI) it currently only implements the main use-case: set a pin to "high" for 1sec to close a relay that will open a garage door.
+However (due to YAGNI) it currently only implements the main use-case: set a pin to "high" for 1 sec to close a relay that will open a garage door.

 There is a CLI python program to trigger the opening and a matching